Motorola MDT →

 - Gain knowledge and experience for the C-2000 project

-Initially the Amsterdam Police would also participate in the project,
+Initially the Amsterdam Police intended to participate in the project,

-but they pulled-out when it became clear that their (early) version
+but pulled-out when it became clear that their (early) version

 of the MDT-9100 was not suitable for PCMCIA cards.
 Upgrading the equipment